 So the key question is, is weakness in AGG actually predictive of next-month weakness in SPY, EFA and EEM?
 Below we’ve stripped out all of the other strategy rules to show how these three risk assets have performed in the month following a positive vs negative AGG momentum score.

 As the numbers above show, SPY, EFA and EEM have all performed poorly following a negative AGG momentum score.
 The effect was consistent over our entire sample.
-The effect could also been seen using other similar instruments (like SHY) in place of AGG.
+The effect could also be seen using other similar instruments (like SHY) in place of AGG.
 We have relatively few months to consider (104), but there appears to be evidence that the strategy’s inclusion of AGG is not that strange after all.

 One last thought